Questions & Answers

 Your audio & the workflow

-What audio files can I upload?
+What files can I upload?

 My recording is a video — can I use it?